Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Framework and Main Result

 \subsection{Relationship between Algebraic Geometry and Learning Theory}

-First, let us describe the motivation behind applying algebraic geometry to learning theory.
+Second, we outline the relationship between algebraic geometry and statistical learning theory.
+Let us describe the motivation behind applying algebraic geometry to learning theory.
 As described above, statistical learning encounters a situation in which the true distribution $q(x)$ is not known, although a plurality of data (or sample) $X^n$ can be obtained, where the number of data (or sample size) is $n$.
 Researchers and practitioners design learning machines or statistical models $p(x|\theta)$ to estimate $q(x)$ by making the predictive distribution $p(x|X^n)$.
 At this point, there arises a question, i.e., ``How different is the model from the true distribution?''
 This issue can be characterized as a model selection problem, i.e., ``Which model is suitable?''
 The ``suitableness'' criteria in this case are the negative log marginal likelihood $F_n$ and the generalization error $G_n$, as mentioned above.
 However, calculating $F_n$ is very costly for computers, and $G_n$ cannot be computed because $q(x)$ is unknown.
 Thus, we should estimate them from the data.
 If the likelihood function $\mathcal{L}(\theta)=\prod_{l=1}^n p(X_l|\theta)$ and the posterior distribution $\psi(\theta|X^n)$ can be approximated by a Gaussian function of $\theta$, we can estimate $F_n$ and $G_n$ by using the Bayesian information criterion (BIC) \cite{Schwarz1978BIC} and Akaike information criterion (AIC) \cite{AkaikeAIC}, respectively.
 AIC and BIC are respectively defined by

 and

 where $\hat{\theta}$ is the maximum likelihood estimator or the maximum posterior estimator and $d$ is the parameter dimension.
 AIC and BIC are derived without not using algebraic geometry; however, they are asymptotically equal to $G_n$ and $F_n$ only if $\mathcal{L}(\theta)$ and $\psi(\theta|X^n)$ can approximate a normal distribution.
 In general, we cannot estimate $G_n$ and $F_n$ by using AIC and BIC; we need algebraic geometry to approximate them.